bcrist/Zig-LC4k/readme.md

 * Export the design as a JEDEC or SVF file for programming devices.
 * Simulate your design or write tests to verify its functionality.
 * Write your own Zig code that does whatever you want.

-# TODO
-* Error when there are duplicate sum PTs or they can be simplified
-* ease of use: PTs.parse() []PT
-* ease of use: helpers to set up common MC configurations?
-* Verilog export
-* Test Macrocell_Config.logic.sum_xor_input_buffer on device